b00tl04d/ism-notes-from-year-2-sem-2-onwards/DFI/Lesson 6 (Digital Forensics Analysis and Validation).md

 • A brute-force attack requires converting a dictionary password from plaintext to a hash value
 – Requires additional CPU cycle time

+• Rainbow table
+– A file containing the hash values for every possible password that can be generated from a computer’s keyboard
+– No conversion necessary, so it is faster than a bruteforce or dictionary attack

+• Salting passwords
+– Aim to make password cracking difficult – Alters hash values with additional bits added to password and makes cracking passwords more difficult